-FDF fully supports the requirements of the Labelling Directive to ensure that
+FDF fully supports the requirements of the Regulation (EU) 1169/2011 on the

-misleading statements of origin are not made but considers any extension of the
+origin are not made but considers any extension of the legislation to require

-legislation to require origin labelling would be burdensome to achieve;
+origin labelling would be burdensome to achieve; increase costs; contribute

 In particular, FDF considers that there should be no mandatory requirement to